rschristopher/ischristtrue.com/src/modern-views/index.md

 # Modern Views

+from transhumanism to sovereign individuals

+from Hitler to Robespierre

+all marching in lockstep through the Nihilist program.

 > It may be that I am the first
 > to light upon an idea which will
 > divide the history of mankind in two.